Virginia Beach teacher charged for making threats against school

 Virginia’s red flag law created a civil process for the court to confiscate a person’s firearms for a set amount of time, if they pose a danger to themselves or others.

-Since the law’s creation, it’s been used dozens of times by localities across the state.
-According to an analysis by WRIC, in it’s first two years of existence, Virginia Beach utilized red flag orders more than any other city except Fairfax.
+Since the law’s creation, it’s been used hundreds of times by localities across the state.
+According to an analysis by WRIC, in its first two years of existence, Virginia Beach utilized red flag orders more than any other city, except Fairfax.

 Dupont was also charged with assault and battery against a juvenile over the weekend.
 Both charges he faces are misdemeanors.